7 Prebiotic Foods and How They Can Help Your Gut

 “Unripe (green) bananas are a great source of resistant starch, and that acts as a soluble fibre passing through the digestive system undigested until it reaches the large intestine,” Clark-Hibbs says.
 “Once in the large intestine, it acts as a fuel source for the good gut bugs that live there and may help reduce inflammation and protect against colorectal cancer.”

 If you are looking for a way to enjoy green bananas, try slicing them up and baking or frying them with a hint of salt for a crunchy, gut-friendly snack.
+Or, try this recipe for banana, date and chia muffins.

 Oats provide a good source of fibre and whole grain, including the prebiotic fibre beta-glucan.
 “The beta-glucan found in oats has a cholesterol-lowering benefit and may also help improve gut function,” explains Cohen.
 And the benefits of this fibre don’t stop there.
 Clark-Hibbs adds that some research has found this fibre also boosts your immune system and protects against certain cancers.